As you grow your wealth, it’s important that you learn to protect your money.

 There are always requirements you’ll need to stick to when it comes to creating an offshore asset protection trust.

 On top of registering your trust with the IRS, you should know what it does and doesn’t protect.
 For one, setting up a trust isn’t something that you should be setting up with the expectation that you can skirt paying taxes to the United States.

 You’ll also need to understand the terms you are signing up for.
-Come to grips with definitions such as the settlor, trust entity, trust deed, beneficiaries, and other information.
+Come to grips with definitions such as the settlor, trust entity, trust deed, foreign trustee, beneficiaries, and other information.